Wiveliscombe and Milverton Surgeries

-From October 1st we will be offering a larger number of doctor’s appointment which can be booked online.
-Online booking is available via the waiting room service, if you already have a waiting room (online) account you need only go to the ‘Book An Appointment’ Section.
-If you do not have a waiting room account all you have to do is register a unique email address (for patient confidentiality) with us (either at the surgery or by emailing email@example.com) and an account will be created for you.
+From October 1st we now offer a larger number of doctor’s appointment which can be booked online.
+Online booking is available via the Waiting Room (Online) service, if you already have a waiting room (online) account you need only go to the ‘Book An Appointment’ Section.
+If you do not have a waiting room account all you have to do is register a unique email address (for patient confidentiality) with us either at the surgery or by emailing firstname.lastname@example.org and an account will be created for you.

 Using Waiting Room